102 Mental Health Support Worker jobs in Australia

 Position: Permanent Part-time, Monday to Friday

-Location: Orange and surrounds
+Location: Grafton and surrounds

 About the Role:

 Join us as a Uniting Home Care Worker, where you'll play a crucial role in providing essential and practical care for our elderly clients.
-You'll empower independence and enhance the quality of life for our clients in their own homes in and around Orange.
+You'll empower independence and enhance the quality of life for our clients in their own homes in and around Grafton.

 What We Offer You: